pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2024-10-27-mac-cheese.markdown

 - barbeque sauce
 - nutritional yeast
 - nooch
 Description: I bet you've never had a healthy mac and cheese before.
-This dish is still cheesy and creamy while packing over 42 g of protein in 500 calories per serving.
+This dish is still cheesy and creamy while packing over 42 g of <a href="/misc/protein">protein</a> in 500 <a href="/misc/calories">calories</a> per serving.
 You can add even more bulk by adding more vegetables like peppers or broccoli, but I wanted to keep it more traditional here.
 To elevate this, make it a BBQ Mac & Cheese with <a href="/recipes/ketchup">Date Sweetened Ketchup</a> or <a href="/recipes/bbq-sauce">Unsweetened BBQ Sauce</a>, or top it with breadcrumbs and broil the top until crispy!
 Instructions:
 - Cook your pasta according to instructions.
 Strain, rinse with cold water, and set aside